The Life Story of Gold

 Chemistry: For centuries, alchemists attempted to produce gold by transforming it from base metals using the “philosopher’s stone.”
 First attempts were made in China in the 4th century B.C. and also in ancient Greece, thereby laying the foundations of modern chemistry.

-Health: Gold has been used in dental work for over 3000 years.
+Health: Gold has been used in dental work for more than 3,000 years.
 The Etruscans in the 7th century B.C. created a type of denture using gold wire to fix substitute animal teeth in place.
 Gold has also been used (or marketed) for a variety of health issues.
 For the truth on those fronts, see our sidebar, “Gold as a Rejuvenator: Myths vs. Facts”